Farmer-Eds-Shed/Vintage-Club/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the GitHub repository, navigate to the Settings tab.
+  - Chooose Pages from left-hand menu.
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select deploy from a branch.
+  - From the branch section drop-down menu, select main and save.
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://farmer-eds-shed.github.io/Vintage-Club/index.html